Fourteenth Street Theatre

-The Fourteenth Street Theatre was a New York City theatre located at 107 West 14th Street just west of Sixth Avenue.
+The Fourteenth Street Theatre was a theatre located at 107 West 14th Street just west of Sixth Avenue in Manhattan, New York City.

 History

-It was designed by Alexander Saeltzer and opened in 1866 as the Theatre Francais, as a home for French language dramas and opera.
+It was designed by Alexander Saeltzer and opened in 1866 as the Theatre Français, as a home for French language dramas and opera.

 The theatre was renamed the Lyceum in 1871.
 In 1879, it was taken over by producer J.H.
-Haverly who renamed it Haverly's 14th Street Theatre.
+Haverly, who renamed it Haverly's 14th Street Theatre.
 By the mid-1880s, it had become simply the Fourteenth Street Theatre.

-By the mid-1910s it was being used as a movie theatre, until actress Eva Le Gallienne made it the home of her stage company and renamed it to Civic Repertory Theatre in 1926.
-She mounted 34 successful productions at the theatre, but the Great Depression ended that venture in 1934.
+By the mid-1910s, it was being used as a movie theatre.
+Actress Eva Le Gallienne made it the home of her stage company, renaming it the Civic Repertory Theatre in 1926.
+She conducted acting classes and mounted 34 successful productions at the theatre, but the Great Depression ended that venture in 1934.

 The building was demolished in 1938.